 The Zeiss APO floating telephoto camera 100mm f/2.5 is a periscope design, and it gives you amazing looking close-up photos, even in poor lighting, with plenty of detail.
 It is also backed by a 50MP sensor, in a smaller but still competent half-inch size.
 Even though the last ultra-wide-angle 15mm, f/2 camera doesn’t come with Zeiss branding it still provides nice results, with good colour and exposure, as well as good levels of detail.

 In use, the Vivo X100 Pro proved a highly capable camera phone that more than justified its flagship price tag.
 The larger sensor on the main camera means the high-ISO performance is excellent, making the phone immensely capable in low light.
 We noted in our review that the selfie camera is a little weak and lacks autofocus.
-It’s also worth noting that this phone is currently only available in some territories.
+It’s also worth noting that this phone is currently only available in some markets.
 If you can get hold of one though, it’s an amazing performer with highly capable cameras.

 Best for: Macros and close-up as well as low-light